ericbulloch/kwmd/tools/hydra.md

 - `username=^USER^&password=^PASS^` are where I pass in my username and password that were set with the -l and -P variables at the start of the command.
 In this case, `username` and `password` are variables of the form located at `/index.php`.
 They need to match the parameters of the form I am trying to brute force.
 - `F=Invalid Login` is how I tell hydra what will be in the response when there is a failure.
 If a username and password succeed, "Invalid Login" will not be in the resposne.

+### https-post-form

+The previous section works for a site that is using http (port 80 by default).
+If the webserver is running https (port 443 by default), then a single character needs to be added to the above command.
+Instead of `http-post-form` the command will use `https-post-form`.
+So the previous command will become:

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 https-post-form "/index.php:username=^USER^&password=^PASS^:F=Invalid Login"`

+Again, the `http-post-form` in the previous example became `https-post-form`.

 ### ssh

 If a system is vulnerable to an ssh brute force (meaning if I type `ssh target_machine` and it asks for a password) and I have either a username or password, hydra can help you gain access.